-The third largest telecommunications company in the US.
-A leading provider of phone and video services to prisons.
+CenturyLink is the third largest telecommunications company in the United States and a leading provider of phone and video services to prisons.

-CenturyLink is the third largest telecommunications company in the US, following AT&T and Verizon, based in Monroe, Louisiana.
+CenturyLink is the third largest telecommunications company in the United States, following AT&T and Verizon, based in Monroe, Louisiana.
 It is a multinational communications company serving North America, Europe, and Asia.
 The main services provided are communications, television, and data services, such as wireline telephone services and internet services to residential, business, governmental, and wholesale customers.
-In 2016, CenturyLink reported $17.47 billion in revenues, and employed 40,000 people.
+In 2017, CenturyLink reported $17.65 billion in revenues and employed 51,000 people.

-CenturyLink’s subsidiary, CenturyLink Public Communications, Inc., is one of the largest phone and video visitation service providers to prisons in the US, serving over 300,000 incarcerated people nationwide.
-As of June 2017, CenturyLink provides prison based phone and video services in 15 states.
+CenturyLink’s subsidiary, CenturyLink Public Communications, Inc., is one of the largest phone and video visitation service providers to prisons in the United States, serving over 300,000 incarcerated people nationwide.
+As of July 2018, CenturyLink provides prison based phone and video services in correctional facilities housing over 300,000 inmates in 15 states.

 The phone call services connect incarcerated people to friends, family, and attorneys.
 The prisons provide payphones that call out a list of approved phone numbers.
 The process varies between each prison and contract, but there are generally two categories that calls fall into: prepaid or collect calls.